ObiFaith/tidyimports-vscode/README.md

-# TidyImports VS Code Extension
+# TidyImports

-**TidyImports** is a Visual Studio Code extension that automatically sorts and tidies up import statements whenever you save a file.
-It ensures your imports are neatly ordered while preserving important directives like `'use client'` or top-level comments.
+**TidyImports** is a Visual Studio Code extension that automatically sorts and tidies up import and export statements whenever you save a file.
+It ensures your imports and exports are neatly ordered while preserving important directives like `'use client'` or top-level comments.

 ---

 ## ✨ Features

-- 🔄 Automatically sorts `import` and `from ... import ...` statements on save
+- 🔄 Automatically sorts `import` and `export` statements on save

-- 🚫 Preserves code above imports (like `'use client'`, comments, or directives)
+- 🚫 Preserves code above imports/exports (like `'use client'`, comments, or directives)
-- ✅ Supports JavaScript, TypeScript, and Python-style imports
+- ✅ Supports JavaScript and TypeScript files
 - 💨 Lightweight and zero-configuration

----
+> ⚠️ **Note**: Python-style imports (`from ... import ...`) are not currently supported.

 ## 🚀 Getting Started

+If you install via the VS Code Marketplace, the extension works immediately—no build or setup needed.

+If you want to develop or build from source:

 ### 1. Clone the repository

 ```bash
 git clone https://github.com/ObiFaith/tidyimports-vscode.git
 cd tidyimports-vscode
 ```